BIGdeadLock/Graph-Crawler/README.md

 ![image](https://user-images.githubusercontent.com/64005996/226118961-4dd4f78d-bd83-4b65-a9f6-630dd5124d80.png)

+# Testing - CI/CD
+All tests are implemeneted in the `testing` directory.

+## Unit Testing
+All unit testing are in `testing/unit_test`.
+The tests are run automaticly on every push using github actions.

 # Visualization
 I added an additional endpoint for you to view the generated graph in your own browser.
 After creating the graph you can navigate to `/graph/visualize` to see the graph that was generated from the crawling.